Annotation Lab is now the NLP Lab – the Free No-Code AI by John Snow Labs

 Versatility: Text, Images, Audio, and Video

-While the Annotator is primarily integrated with Spark NLP when labeling text, it can also be used for other popular annotation use cases, and connected to other machine learning backends.
+While the Annotator is primarily integrated with Spark NLP Library when labeling text, it can also be used for other popular annotation use cases, and connected to other machine learning backends.
 The annotator was originally based on the LabelStudio open-source project, known as a “swiss-army knife of data labeling and annotation” and supporting a variety of use cases:

 - Text – entity recognition, relationship extraction, document classification, summarization, translation